gobeyondidentity/bi-sdk-swift/README.md

 When configuting `ASWebAuthenticationSession`
 use a [Universal Link](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) for the `callbackURLScheme` to mitigate risk.

-### Cloud Handles Everything
+### Confidential Client Handles Everything
-In this scenerio your backend handles getting the authorization code and exchanging that for an access token and id token.
+In this scenerio your confidential client (backend) handles getting the authorization code and exchanging that for an access token and id token.

-It is up to the developer to decide how to invoke their backend in order to initiate the flow, as well as what the response would be.
-As an example, a response could be a session id associated with the authenticated user or the userinfo payload that was queried on the backend.
+It is up to the developer to decide how to invoke their confidential client in order to initiate the flow, as well as what the response would be.
+As an example, a response could be a session id associated with the authenticated user or the userinfo payload that was queried on the confidential client.

-Initialize an `AuthView` with a `url` that points to the authentication webpage that you have configured in your cloud.
+Initialize an `AuthView` with a `url` that points to the authentication webpage that you have configured your confidential client.
 A secure, embedded web view loads and displays the page, from which the user can authenticate.

-On completion, the service sends a callback `url` to the session with an authentication token or anything else you have configured your backend to send in that url.
+On completion, the service sends a callback `url` to the registered redirect with an authentication token or anything else you have configured your confidential client to send in that url.
+In order to intercept that callback, provide a `ASWebAuthenticationSession.CompletionHandler` to the `completionHandler` parameter.

+Depending on how you configured your redirect, you may need to provide a `callbackURLScheme`.

-For more details on configuring your backend, see the [Developer Docs](https://docs.byndid.com).
+For more details on configuring your confidential client, see the [Developer Docs](https://docs.byndid.com).

 ```swift
 import BISDK